 Cert VN ECC final assessment

-The next sitting for the Cert VN ECC Final Assessment is 8th September 2022.
-Registrations are now closed.
+The next sitting for the Cert VN ECC Final Assessment is 9th March 2023.
+Registrations are now open.

 Upcoming assessment dates are: